Careers programme information

 - Analysis of school’s destinations data for Year 11 and Year 13 students, with focus on ensuring the fewest number of students possible are NEET (not in education, employment or training).

-- Governor evaluation of careers provision, including focus group meetings with students.
+- Governor evaluation of careers provision.

 - Feedback from students and teachers about careers education lessons via questionnaires and written comments.